magento/devdocs/src/community/resources/contribution-day-organizer-handbook.md

 title: Contribution Day Organizer's Handbook
 ---

 Thank you for taking the time to organize a Magento Contribution Day!
-This handbook aims to answer any questions you have on the matter, but if you still have questions feel free to email the Community Engineering team: engcom@adobe.com.
+This handbook aims to answer any questions you have on the matter, but if you still have questions feel free to email the Community Engineering team: `engcom@adobe.com`.

 ## Before the Event
 Preparation is paramount for a good Contribution Day.

 ### Event Goal {#event-goals}
 Contributions can come in many shapes and sizes, and it is important to fit the event to your audience.
-There tend to be two types of Contribution Days:
+There tends to be two types of Contribution Days:

 *  General focus Contribution Days.
 These events are great for getting people started in contributing.
 During these events, attendees will normally tackle issues that you and Magento Community Engineering can organize in preparation for the event.
 Another great starting place is our public [GitHub Community Backlog](https://github.com/magento/magento2/projects/20) project, but really, attendees should feel free to work on anything they desire.

 *  Project-specific Contribution Days.
 These events are tailored to one or more community driven projects (one of the many satellite projects available on [GitHub](https://github.com/magento)).
 Before the event the project team will prepare a list of tasks that can be worked on during the event.

 ### Event Date {#event-date}
-An event needs a date!
-Please feel free to communicate with us and let us know (ideally via e-mail: engcom@adobe.com) which dates you are thinking of running a Contribution Day.
+An event needs a date, so please feel free to communicate with us and let us know (ideally via e-mail: engcom@adobe.com) on which dates you are thinking of running a Contribution Day.
 This can be helpful to understand if your planned date conflicts with other events.
 If possible, Magento Community Engineering would like to support your event by sending some people from our team to help participate in the event.
-As such, sharing the dates with us ahead of time is helpful to organize.
-Getting in touch with us early also helps us identify potential [co-marketing and promotional opportunities to help make your event a success!
+As such, sharing the dates with us ahead of time is helpful in organizing our team.
+Getting in touch with us early also helps us identify potential [co-marketing and promotional opportunities to help make your event a success.

-### Event Size & Length
+### Event Attendance & Duration
 How many people do you foresee attending?
-Depending on the size, you may want to consider running a one or two-day event.
+Depending on the numbers, you may want to consider running a one or two-day event.

 ### Public or Private?
-We are big proponents of open source and transparency so we love to see events accessible to the public!
+We are big proponents of open source and transparency so we love to see events accessible to the public.
 That said, there are occasions where private events may be beneficial.
 For example, an internal Contribution Day could be used as a company developer training opportunity in order to level up your Magento developers and get them involved in the evolution of Magento.

 ### Venue {#venue}
-The venue should be chosen to match the size and length of the event.
+The venue should be chosen to match the attendance and duration of the event.

-#### Accommodations and Routes
+#### Accommodation and Routes
 You should consider what commuting to the venue for out-of-town attendees will be like and prepare route and hotel recommendations.

-#### Food and Beverage
+#### Food and Beverages
 Attendees expect food and drinks to be available at the venue.
 Ensure that the venue can accommodate a lunch and possibly a networking/mixer/wind-down for after the main event.

 #### Wi-Fi
 Technical and collaborative events such as Contribution Days require good Wi-Fi.
 This is not optional.
-You need to expect that every attendee will come with one (sometimes more!) laptop as well as a mobile device and they will expect to connect to a speedy wireless network.
+You need to expect that every attendee will come with one or more laptops & mobile devices and they will expect to connect to a speedy wireless network.
 Please put in extra consideration around making sure that the network access has a good top speed as well as the available bandwidth to support 2+ devices for each attendee.
+The Wi-Fi password should be readily available to attendees, they should not have to ask or hunt around for it.

 #### Electricity
 Ensure your venue will have enough electrical plugs.
 It may be necessary to organize extension cables and power bars to be able to accommodate all attendees.
-If extension cords are necessary, please ensure they are not a tripping hazard by taping cables down to the floor or tucking them out of the way when possible.
+If extension cords are necessary, please ensure they are not a trip hazard by taping cables down to the floor or tucking them out of the way when possible.

 #### Presentations
 It is a common need to have organizers and attendees do presentations.
 As such you should consider how it would be possible to present at your venue.
 Some top considerations here are: